 This option is typically used to collect feedback from a large group of end customers who would receive an email from you inviting them to submit feedback via your Portal URL.

 Only pre-defined users will be able to submit feedback.
-Each invited user will need to register an account to access your Portal.
+Each invited user will need to sign-up and create an account to access your Portal.

 This option allows you to group users into specific companies inside the 'Company List', and to control whether they can see submissions from other users when visiting the Feedback Portal.

 The restricted access option is typically used when you want your internal teams to log feedback on specific pain points or sales opportunities on behalf of partners or customers.
 The restricted access option also allows you to control who can access the portal and limit what customers from different companies can see while submitting feedback.

 4. Manage Teams

 You can invite individuals from your organization to both submit feedback and help you maintain the Feedback Portal.
 From the Settings screen, navigate to Team Manager, enter the email address of the user and select which permission type you would like to allocate them to.

 5. Set up Companies

 If your organization wants to collect feedback from multiple companies or groups, use the Company List feature to create organized groups in the portal.
 These groups often represent actual companies that use your products, your customers; but they can also be used for internal feedback collection by representing internal groups within your organization.
-In addition to being more organized, creating Companies will also help you control who has access to the portal and to certain categories, and whether users within different companies can see each others’ feedback.
+In addition to being more organized, creating Companies will also help you control who has access to the portal and certain categories and whether users within different companies can see each others’ feedback.

 Note: this option is only available when you’ve selected the ‘Restricted Access’ option in the General Settings section.